bartificer/programming-by-stealth/docs/pbs24.md

 }
 ```

 This is a very basic example that will result in very basic documentation.
 JSDoc supports so-called tags that allow you to add more information to your doc comments.
 These tags all start with the `@` symbol.
-I don’t want to bore you with a definitive list of all available tags, instead, we’ll meet them organically as we go through the series.
+I don’t want to bore you with a definitive list of all available tags.
+Instead, we’ll meet them organically as we go through the series.
 You can learn more about any tags we do mention, as well as all the other tags that exist, in the [JSDoc documentation](http://usejsdoc.org/).

 To get started, let’s look at documenting functions.
 When using an API, a function should be like a black box, what you care about is what goes in, and what comes out.
-If your function expects arguments, you should specify them in order using the `@param` tag, one tag per argument, and each tag starting on a new line.
+If your function expects arguments, you should specify them in order using the `@param` tag, one tag per argument, with each tag starting on a new line.
 Each `@param` tag should take the following form:

 `@param {TYPE} ARGUMENT_NAME - DESCRIPTION`

-The `TYPE` should be a valid native JavaScrip type, like `string`, `number` or `boolean`, the name of a prototype, like `Object`, or, a reference to a custom type of your own creation (more on that later in the series).
+The `TYPE` should be a valid native JavaScrip type, like `string`, `number` or `boolean`, the name of a prototype, like `Object`, or a reference to a custom type of your own creation (more on that later in the series).
 The `ARGUMENT_NAME` is just the name of the argument, and the description should be some text describing the argument.
-The type and description are optional, and if you don’t want to set a description, also leave out the dash preceding it.
+The type and description are optional.
+If you don’t want to set a description, also leave out the dash preceding it.
 Oh – also, if there is a description, the dash should have exactly one space before it and one space after it.

 To specify what a function returns, use the `@returns` tag: